A simple guide to finding a homeschool co-op that fits ~

 - Making Friends Through Homeschooling (without worrying about socialization)

-Have you found a co-op that fits?
+What’s been your experience with finding a homeschool co-op that fits?
 If not, what helped you determine it wasn’t for your family?